 The Industrial reporting segment represents the combined results from our remote power generation systems business, our patient temperature management systems business, our environmental testing equipment business and our advanced research and product development division.
-Our remote power generation systems business is managed by our subsidiary Gentherm Global Power Technologies ("GPT").
+Our remote power generation systems business is managed by our subsidiary Gentherm Global Power Technologies ("GPT") and our patient temperature management and environment test equipment is managed by our subsidiary CSZ.
 The advanced research and product development division is engaged in projects to improve the efficiency of thermal management technologies and to develop, market, and distribute products based on these new technologies.
 The operating results from these businesses and division are presented together as one reporting segment because of their joint concentration on identifying new, non-automotive markets and product applications based on thermal management technologies.